MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tasks-app.md

 ### Enable or disable Tasks for specific users in your organization

-To allow or block specific users in your organization from using Tasks, make sure Tasks is turned on for your organization on the [Manage apps](../manage-apps.md) page, and then create a custom app permission policy and assign it to those users.
-To learn more, see [Manage app permission policies in Teams](../teams-app-permission-policies.md).
+To allow or block specific users in your organization from using Tasks, make sure Tasks is turned on for your organization on the [Manage apps](manage-apps.md) page, and then create a custom app permission policy and assign it to those users.
+To learn more, see [Manage app permission policies in Teams](teams-app-permission-policies.md).

 ### Use an app setup policy to pin Tasks to Teams

 App setup policies let you customize Teams to highlight the apps that are most important for users in your organization.
 The apps you set in a policy are pinned to the app bar&mdash;the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients&mdash;where users can quickly and easily access them.

 To pin the Tasks app for your users, you can edit the global (Org-wide default) policy or create and assign a custom app setup policy.
-To learn more, see [Manage app setup policies in Teams](../teams-app-setup-policies.md).
+To learn more, see [Manage app setup policies in Teams](teams-app-setup-policies.md).

-### Hide users' Personal lists in Tasks
+### Hide users' Personal lists if you don't want users to see them

 If you don't want users to see Personal lists, you can hide it.
 To do this, [remove the user's Exchange Online license](https://docs.microsoft.com/microsoft-365/admin/manage/remove-licenses-from-users).
 Note that after you remove an Exchange Online license, the user no longer has access to their mailbox.
 Mailbox data is held for 30 days, after which the data will be removed and can't be recovered unless the mailbox is placed on [In-Place Hold or Litigation Hold](https://docs.microsoft.com/exchange/security-and-compliance/in-place-and-litigation-holds).